 At enrollment, all dogs received complete physical and ophthalmic examinations, which included slit-lamp biomicroscopy and indirect ophthalmoscopy; all dogs were found free of gross systemic and ophthalmic diseases.
 Schirmer tear tests (STT) were obtained and fluorescein dye was applied.
 All dogs were weighed to obtain a proper dosage schedule.
 Photographs were taken (front, right-sided face, and left-sided face) and the stained periocular hair was clipped.

-Owners were instructed to give the trial “treat/medication” daily based on the pet’s weight and asked to maintain a daily log.
+Owners were instructed to give the trial “count/medication” daily based on the pet’s weight and asked to maintain a daily log.
 Dogs weighing less than 9 lbs were given a 150mg tylosin chew once daily; those greater than 9 lbs were given a 300mg tylosin chew once daily.
 This log included a daily improvement score (0-4; 0-no improvement, 1-25% improvement; 2-50% improvement; 3-75% improvement; and 4-100% improvement), confirmation that medications were given, and asked owners to note any daily abnormalities such as in appetence, diarrhea, vomiting, etc.

-Patients were rechecked approximately thirty and sixty days after starting the “treat/medication”.
+Patients were rechecked approximately thirty and sixty days after starting the “count/medication”.
 At both recheck visits, the log information from the previous 30-days was collected.
 At the 30-day recheck, an ophthalmic exam was performed and photographs taken.
 At the 60-day recheck, the ophthalmic exam included a STT and corneal fluorescein stain and photographs were again collected.